nikitabhargava/MLCS_Project_2018/README.md

 We have run our scripts on the GPU server 13.90.81.78.
-It has all the tools and packages required by the script.

-#Model Run

-Path where the models are located
+# To install the packages for running all the scripts execute the command-
+pip3 install -r requirements.txt

+# Raw data for cases and stock price change can be found at path-
+    # Main Directory
+        /data/WorkData/firmEmbeddings/

+    # Case Data is inside the directory
+        CaseData/

+    # Stock Data is inside the directory
+        StockData/

+# The data after processing and joining can be found at path -
-Main Directory is :
+    # Main Directory
         /data/WorkData/firmEmbeddings/Models/

-1. Subdirectory for Random Forest Algorithm is :
+    # Random Forest for Stock Prediction Data
          StockPredictionUsingRandomForest/

-Running the script RunRandomForest.py will generate the model.
-The model will generate the plot actual/predicted at the end of the script.

-2. Subdirectory for Neural Network for Stock Prediction:
+    # Neural Network for Stock Prediction Data
         StockPredictionUsingNeuralNetwork/

-Running the script NeuralNetworkRun_3layers.py will train the model.
-The predictions on test data are saved in predictions.txt in the same path.
-This file along with actual.txt will be used in plotting the actual/predicted stock price change.

-3. Sudirectory for Neural Network for firm Embeddings FirmEmbeddings/
+    # Neural Network for Firm Embeddings Data

-Running the script NeuralNetworkRun_3layers.py will generate the firm embeddings.
-This embedding will be saved in the same path.
+        FirmEmbeddings/

+# Script to process the raw case data is -

+# Script to process the raw Stock Data is -

+# Script to join the two data sets -

+# Script to generate models  for stock prediction and firm embeddings -